scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

 _This is known as David Kolb's [experiential learning cycle](https://www2.le.ac.uk/departments/doctoralcollege/training/eresources/teaching/theories/kolb)._

-In effect, I have concrete experiences in my job and in my quieter moments I note reflective observations.
-This grow over time and eventually converge with reading or conversations I've had that allow me to conceptualise what's happened.
-My blog posts help me to pull this together with sufficient definition that I can then actively experiment, eventually coming back to refine several of my initial concepts based on how they're worked in the real world.
-My blog posts from the last couple of years have largely been tools for personal reflection, helping me to turn real life experiences into real lessons that I can use in the future.
+I have concrete experiences in my job and in my quieter moments I note observations.
+Notes grow over time.
+Sometimes my notes converge with concepts from reading or conversations I've had.
+This helps me to conceptualise my experiences and observations.
+My blog posts help me to pull this together.
+I can test my posts in practice, refining them based on how they work in the real world.
+My blog helps me turn experiences into lessons I can use in the future.

-If you can relate to any of the context that I shared at the beginning of this post then I can recommend blogging as a way of helping you to develop as a product leader.
+If you can relate to my context then I can recommend blogging as a way of helping you to develop as a product leader.